bbrojson/sun-and-moon/README.md

    3. Create an folder ex `mkdir ~/repos`
    4. Clone github repo into the folder
 8. Create Github auto deploy action
+   1. Generate private key locally for github action `ssh-keygen -t rsa -b 4096 -C "github-actions"`
+   2. Add public key to authorized keys on vps to `~/.ssh/authorized_keys`
-   1. Set envs, go to Settings -> Secrets -> Actions -> New repository secret `PRIVATE_KEY` Copy generated private key from vps to github secret `HOST` YOUR SERVER ADDRESS, example: 172.41.91.123 `USERNAME` YOUR SERVER USERNAME, example: daniel `DOMAIN_NAME` YOUR DOMAIN NAME, example: example.com
+   2. Set envs, go to Settings -> Secrets -> Actions -> New repository secret `PRIVATE_KEY` Copy generated private key
+      `HOST` YOUR SERVER ADDRESS, example: 172.41.91.123
+      `USERNAME` YOUR SERVER USERNAME, example: daniel
+      `DOMAIN_NAME` YOUR DOMAIN NAME, example: example.com
-   2. Setup action, in that case were using .github/workflows/deploy.yml file
+   3. Setup action, in that case were using

 ## Stack (needs to be updated)